 While industrial 3D printers are taking care of high-volume production, desktop 3D printers are bringing on-demand manufacturing directly to the clinic.
 Where industrial machines have high upfront cost and maintenance requirements, desktop printers come at a lower cost and of course a smaller footprint.

-3D printer manufacturers like EnvisionTEC and SprintRay are bringing in more versatile, high-quality devices that can process FDA-certified materials in a smaller, easy-to-use package.
+3D printer manufacturers like EnvisionTEC are bringing in more versatile, high-quality devices that can process FDA-certified materials in a smaller, easy-to-use package.
 This has changed the way that many clinics operate, as they can now provide dental products within a short turnaround time.

 Dental clinics all around the world are making use of desktop dental 3D printers printers for high accuracy and speed, all while producing an extensive list of products including: dentures, prosthetics, aligners, night guards, bleaching trays and sports guards.
 With some clinics printing 100’s of appliances weekly.